rsereda/VideoMultibitrateConverter/README.md

 Usage ./VideoMultibitrateConverter -i <filename> -s <streamname>

-<filename> - vide file with audio that can be play
+<filename> - video file with audio that can be play
 <streamname> - name of folder that will store all output
 ====================